 -Work with fondant, then make my own.
 I think this will take my fandom desserts up a notch.

--Cook with my new Sprinkle Bakes cookbook C got me for my birthday because she is a goddamn treasure.
+-Cook with my new Sprinkle Bakes cookbook Robin got me for my birthday because they are a goddamn treasure.

 -Learn to cook with local berries.
 I made some gooseberry tarts last year that never made it onto the blog, but I also want to cook with marionberries and huckleberries.